 Currently, drug treatments for a cytokine storm may differ based on the specific disorder associated with it, and these treatments may not deliver the results your patients need.

-Because the SCD is a cell-directed extracorporeal therapy that uses the body’s immune system to heal, you’re in complete control of an effective adjuvant therapy that can be used without the worry of severe contraindications.
+Because the SCD is a cell-directed extracorporeal therapy that uses the body’s immune system to heal.
+You’re in complete control of an effective therapy that can be used without the worry of severe contraindications.

 SeaStar Medical is committed to introducing only rigorously researched, clinically validated therapeutic products to the market.
 And the reason is simple: vital organs and precious lives are at stake.
 Currently an investigational product, the SCD is a prime example of our high standard of performance.